smile-ya/FATS/README.md

 SRS.
 This method is implemented in the "***_retrain.py" as the function "select_rondom".

 ## Results
-We put the results for all experiments in AllResult.
+We put the results for all experiments in "AllResult".